 This production is part of the following series:

-The 2018 Piano Series features five leading Australian exponents of the piano some of whom will return from abroad to perform great masterpieces of the piano repertoire across the year.
+The 2020 Piano Series features leading exponents of the piano, performing great masterpieces of the piano repertoire across the year.

 Thursday 17 October 2019 7.30pm